BirdeeHub/FOOdBAR/README.md

 Mostly though, it is a way for me to learn web development as I have not done any before.

+There will likely be some spaghetti that I will figure out how to handle better as I go.

 ### TODO AND IDEAS:
 database efficient infinite scroll for all list style tabs